 10. Digital Royalties: Whenever your music is played on services like SiriusXM radio, Pandora, and webcasters, they must pay royalties.
 Sign up for a free SoundExchange account to make sure you’re collecting those royalties.

 11. Live Performance Royalties: When performing original material, you can earn royalties from live performances.
 Whether you perform at a bar, restaurant, club, or other music venue, Performance Rights Organizations (PROs) will pay royalties from those live performances.

 12. Licensing: If you get your song placed in a film, commercial, or TV show, chances are they’re going to pay you a licensing fee.
 These fees vary greatly, depending on the budget for the project, and how badly they want your particular song.

 13. YouTube: On YouTube, whenever your music is used in videos that are running ads, YouTube pays a portion of that advertising money to the rights holders of the song.
-Digital distributors like TuneCore and CD Baby can help you collect that money, as well as Audiam.
+Digital distributors like CD Baby can help you collect that money, as well as Audiam.
 Be sure to read our post How to make money from your music on YouTube to help develop your YouTube monetization strategy.

 14. Sponsorships: If you’ve built up a fan base, some companies are willing to sponsor musicians to reach those fans.
 Sponsorships can range from cash, to free products, services, and gear.